mmmarceleza/devops/kubernetes/flux/README.md

   --owner=mmmarceleza \
   --repository=devops \
   --path=kubernetes/flux/examples/01 \
+  --interval=1m \
   --personal
 ```
-note: change the `--owner` command to match your user.
+note: change the `--owner` parameter to match your user.

 - Check all the changes in your repository on GitHub:
   - commits;